BND Hamburger Icon

 9. Including too many images

 Yes, images can make a marketing email look crisper and cleaner.
 However, some recipients might block email images.
 As such, when you use too many photos, you’re pretty much sending a blank email.
 Sure, you can add alt text to appear where images are absent, but it won’t quite do the trick like paragraphs and sentences.
+To avoid this email marketing mistake, use at most a few images in your emails, and space them out evenly.

 TipTip

-Keep your total data image weight between 600KB and 800KB, and resave PNGs and JPEGs to reduce your file size.
+Keep your total data image weight between 600kB and 800kB, and resave PNGs and JPEGs to reduce your file size.

 10. Sending emails at the wrong time

 It’s a good practice to send emails during a time frame that makes sense for your core audience.
-For example, Morning Brew sends a daily email at approximately 5 or 6 a.m. that details the latest happenings in the business world.
+For example, Morning Brew sends a daily email at approximately 5 or 6 a.m. detailing the latest happenings in the business world.
 This newsletter arrives early in the morning because its audience normally reads the newsletter before work.
 Sending early also ensures that the newsletter won’t be behind breaking news each day.
 If the newsletter is sent at noon and a major business story breaks at 11:30 a.m., it wouldn’t give the team much time to put together an intelligent and well-researched product.

 Even if your business doesn’t send time-sensitive information via email, it’s a good idea to ascertain when your audience likes to see your emails.
 Avoid sending emails at odd hours, as they may get lost in a crowded inbox.
-Timing is an important aspect of email campaigns.

 11. Forgetting to personalize email campaigns

 By sending segmented messages with personalized written content, you have a better chance of getting someone to engage with your email.
 This gives you a better chance of converting them into a paying customer.
-Standing out in a crowded inbox requires personalization.

-Bennett Conlin, Business Ownership Insider and Senior Writer
+Written By: Bennett ConlinBusiness Ownership Insider and Senior Writer

 Bennett Conlin's passion for business and entrepreneurship is evident everywhere, from his bachelor's degree in business administration and management from James Madison University to his work with small business development centers to the founding of his own small multimedia company.
-Conlin has provided consultative services for small businesses looking for social media and website assistance, studied the cybersecurity landscape and expertly guided entrepreneurs toward the wide range of products and services needed for everyday operations.
+At Business News Daily, Conlin primarily covers technology, such as mobile credit card readers, PayPal alternatives, document scanners and 3D printing, as well as marketing trends like direct mail solutions, Facebook marketing best practices, email marketing services and outsourced PR.
+Conlin has also provided consultative services for small businesses looking for social media and website assistance, studied the cybersecurity landscape and expertly guided entrepreneurs toward the wide range of products and services needed for everyday operations.
 In recent years, Conlin has focused on the intersection of business, finance and sports with insights on the casino industry and coverage of sports betting news and legislation.

 Back to top